 Motivation

-We assume that a lot of people are interconnected via Internet, and so on, interactions and networks allow to develop projects of collective intelligence.
-In fact, around the world there are 1010 interconnected people producing information, outcomes and knowledge.
-For instance, Linux (operative system), Wikipedia (open encyclopedia), Open Government (USA), Crowdfunding (funding network) or Crowdsourcing (network to solve complex problems based on knowledge).
+We assume that many people nowadays are interconnected via the Internet, and that the resulting interactions and networks allow for the development of projects of collective intelligence.
+In fact, around the world there are 2.89 interconnected people producing information, outcomes and knowledge, such as Linux (operating system), Wikipedia (open encyclopedia), Open Government (in the US), crowdfunding (funding network) and crowdsourcing (networks to solve complex problems based on knowledge).

 Collective intelligence can be understood as the capacity of a group of people to collaborate in order to achieve goals in a complex context \cite{heylighen2013self}.
-The collective intelligence is distributed in the network, each interaction continually aggregates value, it is coordinated in real time, developed through the effective competencies mobilization and reciprocity, but it is not developed by the fetishism community \cite{levy1994intelligence}.
-In addition, the collective intelligence can be seen as the capacity of a human community to evolve toward higher order complexity thought, problem-solving and integration through collaboration and innovation \cite{por1995quest}.
-In this paper, we propose an operative definition about collective intelligence, based on that, it is possible to compute measurements and modelling.
-Thus, Collective intelligence is defined-more or less unsuccessfully-as the capacity of collective system to evolve toward higher order complexity through networks of individual capacities.
+Collective intelligence is distributed within a network where each interaction continually aggregates value.
+It is coordinated in real time, developed through the effective mobilization and reciprocity of competencies, though it is not developed by the fetishism community \cite{levy1994intelligence}.
+In addition, collective intelligence can be seen as the capacity of a human community to evolve towards higher order complexity thought, problem solving and integration through collaboration and innovation \cite{por1995quest}.
+In this paper, we propose an operative definition of collective intelligence, based on which it is possible to compute measurements and modeling.
+Thus, collective intelligence is defined—more or less successfully—as the capacity of a collective system to evolve towards higher order complexity through networks of individual capacities.

 Research proposal

-We observed the collective production of knowledge over time, and built up the co-authorship networks from WikITRB (http://wiki.uniandes.edu.co/PESO/tiki-index.php).
-The WikITRB is one activity into the Organizational System Thinking course or PeSO (for its Spanish translation).
-This course is offered at Universidad de los Andes - Colombia.
-The activity was development between 2012 and 2013.
+We observed the collective production of knowledge over time by building up a co-authorship network through the WikITRB (http://wiki.uniandes.edu.co/PESO/tiki-index.php).
+The WikITRB is one activity in the course ‘Organizational System Thinking’ or PeSO (its Spanish acronym), offered at the Universidad de los Andes, Bogotá, Colombia.
+The activity was developed between 2012 and 2013.

-The purpose of WikITRB activity is to collectively write documents ITRB.
-The document ITRB or Technical report of bibliographic references (for its Spanish translation) exposes one question in some topic, then, the students include arguments, author positions and opinions about the proposed question.
-The activity pursues that a student acquires competencies to write an argumentative document.
-Based on collective intelligence, we designed a collaborative document schema via a Wiki platform.
-Thus, the students participate in several documents with references, arguments, corrections, etc. It means that each student can be pushed, eliminate and edit a text or document.
-Finally, each student decides to be author of a subset of documents which she or he edited and it is evaluated.
+The purpose of the WikITRB is to collectively write ITRB (Informe Técnico de Revisión Bibliográfica—Technical Report of Literature Review) documents.
+ITRB documents propose one question for a given topic, and students then include arguments, author positions and opinions about the proposed question.
+The activity aims to encourage students to acquire the competencies to write argumentative documents.
+Based on the theory of collective intelligence, we designed a collaborative document schema via a Wiki platform.
+Students participated in the writing and modification of several documents, with references, arguments, corrections, etc. Each student could promote, eliminate and/or edit a text or document.
+Finally, each student decided to be the author of a subset of documents, which she or he should edit and evaluate.

-The participation of the student in the WikITRB is saved over time; it allows to build up a network from the aggregation of connected authors via co-authorship documents.
-We constructed a dynamic network through the extraction of subnets form documents over time.
-Thus, we evaluate the dynamics of structural network properties.
+The participation of students in the WikITRB is stored up over time; this allows for the building up of a network from the aggregation of connected authors via co-authored documents.
+We constructed a dynamic network through the extraction of subnets of documents over time.
+We were therefore able to evaluate the dynamics of structural network properties.

-Empirical analysis and modelling
+Empirical analysis and modeling

-The one hand, the classical random networks (Erdos and Rényi, 1959) are constructed with connections between randomly selected pairs of vertices.
-On the other hand, the small world networks is characterized by “highly clustered, like regular lattices, yet have small characteristic path lengths, like random graphs. [...] 'small-world' networks, by analogy with the small-world phenomenon, (popularly known as six degrees of separation)”(Duncan J. Watts & Steven H. Strogats, 1998, pp, 1).
-We compute these referential measurements about networks: clustering coefficient and average path length.
-They have behaviours totally differences in equilibrium networks (random networks) and not-equilibrium networks \cite{dorogovtsev2013evolution}.
-We assume that underpinning networks of wiki-systems are not randomly, there are mechanisms that self-regulate the collective production.
+Classical random networks (Erdos and Rényi, 1959) are constructed with connections between randomly selected pairs of vertices.
+By contrast, small world networks are characterized as being “highly clustered, like regular lattices, yet have small characteristic path lengths, like random graphs. [...] 'small-world' networks, by analogy with the small-world phenomenon, (popularly known as six degrees of separation)”(Duncan J. Watts & Steven H. Strogats, 1998, p.
+1).
+For the networks in our study, we computed the following referential measurements: clustering coefficient and average path length.
+Both have behaviors that are totally different in equilibrium networks (random networks) and non-equilibrium networks \cite{dorogovtsev2013evolution}.
+We assume that the mechanisms underpinning the networks of wiki systems are not random, but are rather mechanisms that self-regulate collective production.